RockPiryt/Diesel_API/README.md

 ## General Information

-The main reason why I created this web application was that I wanted to know about a margin of our national diesel supplier.
-Therefore I use API request to get information about actual USD/PL' exchange rate.
+I created this web application to show travel cost using diesel cars.
+Therefore I use API request to get information about changes in diesel price.

-Moreover I can calculate my monthly journeys, when I use a diesel car.
+Moreover User can calculate travel cost.
+User fill in route form and get information about travel cost between 2 cities in Poland.

-This application was created using Flask and SQLlite database.
+This application was created using Flask and PostgreSQL database.

 ## Technologies Used